- Empirical Rule (68 95 99.7 rule)

 - The upper and lower limits for the number of heads you would get 68% of the time, 95% of the time and 99.7% of the time

-Empirical research is where you conduct “hands on” experimentation.
+The word “empirical” means based on observation or experience rather than theory.
+While the empirical rule is a practical “rule of thumb”, empirical research is where you conduct “hands on” experimentation.
 In other words, you get your results from actual experience rather than from a theory or belief.
-Despite the name, empirical research has little to do with the empirical rule.

 This type of research has four major characteristics: